Psychological vs Psychiatric Evaluation And Treatment

 Psychological treatment options

-In this section, we'll discuss the three most common psychological treatment options.
+Below are three of the most common psychological treatment options.
 Often, psychiatrists and psychologists work together to create a treatment plan.

 Medication